English Language Requirements

 If you meet all of Mizzou’s admission requirements except for the English language requirement, the International Admissions Office will give you:

-• a letter of conditional admission to Mizzou AND
+• a letter of conditional admission to Mizzou and

 • automatic admission to the IEP